Skip to main content

 • meeting the food safety law and traceability requirements of relevant legislation

-• have hygienic and safe transport wild game.
-Please see the section on Transport for more information.
+• have hygienic and safe transport of wild game - please see the section on Transport for more information.

 4.1 Handling of Large Wild Game for Supply to AGHEs